 Before you know it, Google searches, blog reading, and forum poring begin to take over.

 So it begins.
 The excessive strategizing and plotting just one more trip.
 And suddenly, you’re telling the family, “we’re going to Disney!”

 Are you a Disney trip planning addict?
-If so, you LIVE this unnerving feeling!
+If so, you LIVE this elated feeling!

-The Science of Pleasure & Walt Disney World
+The Psychology of Pleasure

-I prefer to call it a hobby.
-It makes it sound healthier.
+I prefer to call my obsession with all forms of trip planning a ‘hobby.’
+It makes it sound healthier than any other term.
 However, I do have science on my side.

 ‘Here you leave today and enter the world of yesterday, tomorrow, and fantasy’ –Walt Disney

 When are you headed to Disney next?
 What’s your favorite part of the trip planning process?